topheman/webassembly-component-model-experiments/README.md

-# WebAssembly Component Model REPL
+# WebAssembly Component Model Experiments

 The goal of this project is to demonstrate the power of the WebAssembly Component Model, with more than a simple hello world.